 Offerors must include a description of the extent of their experience and expertise as a NRDAR contractor.

-Offerors must identify all potential responsible parties or responsible parties under state or federal law with a site or operations in New Mexico for whom they have provided work.
+Offerors must identify all entities with a site or operations in New Mexico for whom they have provided work.

 Offerors must indicate in table format the number of years of corporate experience and describe the corporate experience in each of the following: